justeattakeaway/pie/.github/pull_request_template.md

 ## Reviewer checklists (complete before approving)
 ### Reviewer 1
+- [ ] I have reviewed the Storybook preview
 - [ ] If there are visual test updates, I have reviewed them

 ### Reviewer 2
+- [ ] I have reviewed the Storybook preview
 - [ ] If there are visual test updates, I have reviewed them